indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 ### Several Notes on Drivers

 #### Optimizing Performance
 Static drivers and dynamic drivers provide the best performance.
-But for ultimate performance clients should directly load drivers and communicate this way bypassing the network layer.
+But for ultimate performance client software should directly load drivers, this way the network layer is bypassed and shared memory is used to communicate with the driver.
 However this will only work with locally attached devices.

-For remote devices the best approach is to use dynamic drivers loaded by **indigo_server** accessed over a gigabit network.
+For remote devices, the best approach is to use dynamic drivers, loaded by **indigo_server**, accessed over a gigabit network.

 #### Optimizing Robustness
 There is a huge variety of different astronomical hardware and the developers have no access to all of it.
-This means that sometimes drivers are developed without access to the physical device and is not well tested, just reported to work.
+This means that sometimes drivers are developed without access to the physical device and is not well tested.
+They are just reported to work by the users.
 Sometimes the software development kit used to create the driver is unstable.
 There are many factors that can affect driver stability.
-That is why the driver README there is a "Status" section and a list of devices used to test the driver.
+This is why, in the driver's README, there is a "Status" section and a list of devices used to test the driver.

-In case there is instability in a driver, before it is fixed, it is advised to use the executable version of the driver, this if the driver crashes only the devices handled by this driver will be affected.
+In case there is instability in a particular driver, before it is fixed, it is advised to use the executable version of the driver, thus if the driver crashes only the devices handled by this driver will be affected.
 Everything else will continue to work without interruption.

 It is a good idea to report the instability or crash to the developers providing a trace log from the server.